Our New Signer Experience

 - Responsive Web Design: The source content is reused across all devices (desktops, laptops, tablets, mobile phones), responding to the user’s behavior and environment based on screen size, platform and orientation.
 Elements like layout, text size, navigation, and images automatically adjust to fit the user's device.

 - Customization!
 You can now personalize your signing interface with your own corporate brand.
 Use your own localized logo, your own colors, and your own text strings.
 Account Admins can customize the logo and colors directly from the New User Experience's sender interface.

-The rest of this guide discusses:
+The rest of this page discusses:

 - Feature Availability